-The Affordable Care Act (ACA) lists mental health services as an essential benefit.
+The Affordable Care Act (ACA) lists mental health care services as an essential benefit.
 That means coverage is included.
 However, actual couples therapy can be a grey area, depending on why you’re seeking help.
-In general, most common relationship difficulties wouldn’t be covered under the ACA.
+In general, most common relationship problems wouldn’t be covered under the ACA.

 Your therapy sessions likely won’t be covered by the ACA If the reason you’re going to therapy:

 - Doesn’t have a designated treatment

 - Isn’t “medically necessary”